Linguistics Animal Communication

 • Zahavi, Amotz, and Avishag Zahavi.
 1997.
 The handicap principle.
 Oxford: Oxford Univ.
 Press.

 A nontechnical synthesis of the handicap principle and animal communication.
-The Zahavis tackle the complicated question of why animals signal in conspicuous ways that are energetically costly and increase predation risk.
-The book describes different dynamics of communication, including predator-prey, rival communication, and mate selection.
+Tackles the complicated question of why animals signal in conspicuous ways that are energetically costly and increase predation risk.
+Describes different dynamics of communication, including predator-prey, rival communication, and mate selection.
 The handicap principle is richly applied to the evolution of numerous communication systems.

 back to top